shadows911/baruf/content/p/names.md

     interchangeable everywhere.
-But if Nominal Descriptivism is correct, then "Mad-Eye Moody" means "the person designated by 'Mad-Eye Moody'" and "Alastor Moody" means "the person designated by 'Alastor Moody.'"
+But if Nominal Descriptivism is correct, then "Mad-Eye Moody" means "the person designated by 'Mad-Eye Moody'" and "Alastor Moody" means "the person designated by 'Alastor Moody'."
 Now the names are no longer synonymous, and there is no mystery as to how Harry could fail to realize that Mad-Eye Moody is Alastor Moody.

 2. Millianism also seemed unable to make sense of statements like "Harry Potter does not exist."
-Nominal Descriptivism has no problem with these *negative existentials:* if Harry Potter means "the person designated by 'Harry Potter,'" then everything becomes
+Nominal Descriptivism has no problem with these *negative existentials:* if Harry Potter means "the person designated by 'Harry Potter'," then everything becomes
     clear: we are just denying that anyone is designated by "Harry Potter".

 ### How does the Map work in a Nominal Descriptivist world?

 This will be a bit complicated.
-Remember that in a (regular) Descriptivist world, when the map learns "Harry Potter," it learns that Harry Potter is the wizard, whoever it is, who was born to James and Lily Potter on 31 July 1980, and who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981.
+Remember that in a (regular) Descriptivist world, when the map learns "Harry Potter", it learns that Harry Potter is the wizard, whoever it is, who was born to James and Lily Potter on 31 July 1980, and who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981.
 In a Millian world, the Map